Our Impact: Porter Stories

 Photo of Stanley

-“Through working with KPAP, I have been able to build a house, support a niece in her education and have a pig farm as a side business.
-These changes were unimaginable before KPAP and for this I am forever grateful.
+“Through working with KRTO, I have been able to build a house, support a niece in her education and have a pig farm as a side business.
+These changes were unimaginable before KRTO and for this I am forever grateful.
 I feel badly when I see other porters suffering with non-Partner companies.
-I wish all companies would join KPAP as I see these porters are getting their rights.
+I wish all companies would join KRTO as I see these porters are getting their rights.

 -Stanley, porter